 If you have to ask, you could be lacking one of the key qualities of those who do: self-awareness.
 Experts say an emotionally self-aware person understands their own emotions and how they affect their performance.

 Leaders who are low in emotional self-awareness fostered negative climates 78% of the time.
 By comparison, 92% of leaders with a strong sense of emotional self-awareness had energetic, high-performing teams.

 To get an idea of your emotional intelligence, take this quick quiz offered by the Institute for Health and Human Potential.
 Not only is it fast, but you also won’t have to wait long for the quiz to generate your results.
 That’s a plus if you tend to be impatient.

 Having a high degree of emotional intelligence and empathy always serves a financial advisor well.
 (Our own Patrick Schartz discusses this in a blog about delivering a great client experience.)

 You’ve probably heard this saying before: “No one cares how much you know, until they know how much you care.”
 This emotionally intelligent quote comes from former President Theodore Roosevelt.

-However, during times like these, with a pandemic and business losses affecting many advisors, prospects and clients, EQ becomes absolutely critical to success.
+However, during times like these, with a pandemic and business losses affecting many advisors, prospects and clients, EQ becomes absolutely critical to financial advisor success.
 For over a year, many advisors haven’t been able to meet with clients face to face.
 As a result, online, email and phone communications with clients have had to become more personal than ever.